 - Faculty.
 Most classes at LACs are taught by professors.
 With no or very few graduate students, faculty focus on teaching and advising, and they involve undergraduate students in their research.
 These close relationships can pay big dividends later on when students need references for jobs and/or letters of recommendation for graduate school.

 - The classroom.
 Most LAC classes take place in small classrooms, unlike the large auditorium-style lecture halls common at bigger universities.
 While lectures do exist, discussion-based seminars are common, lab equipment is accessible to undergraduates and students are encouraged to work collaboratively and contribute to class discussion.

 How do you better understand what makes an LAC unique?
-Visit!
-If you don’t have that opportunity, contact admission offices to speak with students about their experiences.
+Contact admission offices to speak with students about their experiences.

 Want to learn more?
 Contact us here!